Streams and Graphs of Dynamical Systems: Closing : the prolongational relation and the non-wandering set .

 \begin{example} In case of an Axiom-A diffeomorphism $F$, $\Gamma_{\NW_F}$ coincides with Smale's graph of $F$ described in the introduction. \end{example} \begin{example} Consider a continuous-time semi-flow $F$ on the unit circle $C$ such that its north pole $N$ and south pole $S$ are fixed while every other point rotates clockwise.
 Then $\Gamma_{\NW_F}$ has two nodes, namely the fixed poles $N$ and $S$, and two edges, one from $N$ to $S$ and one from $S$ to $N$. \end{example} \begin{example} Extend the example above to a flow $\tilde F$ on the closed unit disc $D$ so that $\tilde F|_C=F$, the origin $c$ is fixed and every point in the interior of $D$ belongs to a bi-infinite spiral that asymptotes to $c$ for $t\to-\infty$ and to $C$ for $t\to\infty$.
 Then $NW_{\tilde F}=\{c\}\cup C$ and there are two nodes: $C$ and $p$.
 The graph $\Gamma_{\NW_{\tilde F}}$ has a single edge, going from $p$ to $C$. \end{example} \begin{example} Consider the phase-space dynamics of the physical pendulum in Example~\ref{ex: physical pendulum}.
 In this case $\Gamma_{\tilde F}$ consists in countably many infinite segments, say $I_i=\{i\}\times[0,1]$, where $(i,0)$ represents the critical loop $C_i$ and each other point of $I_1$ represents a periodic orbit in the disc $D_i$.
 There is a loop between each pair of nodes $(i,0)$ and $(i+1,0)$.
-As discussed in the example above, if we replace the dynamics in the $D_i$ by spirals, then there is a pair of nodes $C_i$, $c_i$ for every $i$, namely each $I_i$ gets replaced by a pair of nodes $C_i,c_i$ and an edge from one the other (depending on whether the spiral runs outward or inward). \end{example}
+As discussed in the example above, if we replace the dynamics in the $D_i$ by spirals, then there is a pair of nodes $C_i$, $c_i$ for every $i$, namely each $I_i$ gets replaced by a pair of nodes $C_i,c_i$ and an edge from one to the other (depending on whether the spiral runs outward or inward). \end{example} \begin{example} Let $F$ be the continuous-time semi-flow whose dynamics is sketched in Figure~\ref{fig:klein}(left).
+Here $X$ is the Klein bottle, seen as the unit square with boundary conditions: the opposite vertical sides of the square are glued after a twist, while the horizontal ones are glued straight. \black The set of fixed points of $F$ consists in all points painted in green plus the points $p_1$ and $p_2$.
+There is a homoclinic orbit based at the middle point of the segment of green fixed points, painted in teal. \black Each other orbit is heteroclinic, joining either $q$ with $p_1$ or $p_2$ to $r$ or two points of the green segment symmetric with respect to its center.
+As shown in the picture, all points on the horizontal segment between $p_1$ and $p_2$ are non-wandering but are not limit-points nor limits of limit-points.
+Hence, $NW_F$ is the union of the closed horizontal segment $G$ between $q$ and $r$ (painted in green) and of the closed horizontal segment $S$ between $p_1$ and $p_2$ (painted in red).
+While $S$ is a node, each green fixed point is a node in itself.
+The prolongational graph of $F$ is shown in Figure~\ref{fig:klein}(right).
+The red saddle represents the node $S$.
+The central point $c$ of $G$ has a loop edge, due to the trajectory painted in teal in the left picture.
+Every other point of $G$ has an edge towards its symmetric with respect to $c$ and viceversa.
+Namely, for each such pair $x,y\in G$, we have that $x\NWto y$ and $y\NWto x$.
+Notice that, nevertheless, $x$ and $y$ do not belong to the same node because the chains from $x$ to $y$ and back from $y$ to $x$ are not linkable to each other. \end{example}